 See AAR's adoptable pets on this website, AAR's website (www.aartomball.org) or visit them in person at our shelter located at 419 E Hufsmith, Tomball, Texas 77375.

 Call AAR for information on adoption events at other locations: 281-290-0121.

-The adoption fee is $100 for a dog, and $85 for a cat.
-The fee for a purebred may be $200.00.
-The fee includes the spay/neuter and all adoptable animals are current on vaccinations and worming.
+The adoption fee is $100 for a dog, and $35 for adult cats, $55 for kittens (< 1 year) .
+Purebred animals may be $200 The fee includes spay/neuter, microchip, and all adoptable animals are current on vaccinations and worming.

 Why should you adopt?